MGE-databases/Pytmge/README.md

-# Python Materials Genome Engineering Toolkit
+# Python Toolkit for Materials Genome Engineering

 Pytmge (Python Toolkit for Materials Genome Engineering) is an open-source Python library for materials informatics studies.